magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 principles while adhering to the progressive enhancement strategy.

-The only residual violation of the DRY principle regards the HTML5 validations which are still duplicated in the `login-dbg.html` page.
+The only residual violation of the DRY principle regards the HTML5 validations which are still duplicated in the `index.html` page.
 This will be solved in successive tutorial when we will introduce the so called *pure HTML template system*.

-# Let's dance on the crossing border
+# Let's dance on the crossing border again

 As a last paragraph of this tutorial we're going to extend what we've already done by introducing a server-side only validator which will be called also via ajax from the client code.

 As we said, most valip predicates are portable between CLJ and CLJS.
 But not all of them.
-Just to make an example, the `valip.java.predicates` includes a `valid-email-domain?` which verify the existence of the domain of an email address passed by the user.
+Just to make an example, the `valip.predicates` includes a `valid-email-domain?` which verify the existence of the domain of an email address passed by the user.
 Because it's implemented in terms of java native code, `valid-email-domain?` is not available on